• Skip to primary navigation

 How To Start: Check Indeed

-You can work from home as a customer service rep, and most of your job tasks would be chatting online or over the phone with customers who have questions.
+You can work from home as a customer service representative, and most of your job tasks would be chatting online or over the phone with customers who have questions.

 We did see a few listings that had an age requirement on Indeed, but you could always scroll through listings and see if any don’t that you can apply for.